russellsamora/started-from-the-bottom/README.md

-# Worst to first
-Started from the bottom...
+# Started from the bottom

 ### Anomalies
 * 1998-99 and 2011-12 had shortened seasons